Don't Worry Be Happy

 Don’t worry, it will soon pass

-If you do have the time to read more on this topic look at some of our related articles on Stress Management.
-Alternatively you may want to read further about what makes people happy in our articles on Happiness.
+If you do have the time to read more on this topic look at some of our related articles on happiness, stress management and workplace well-being.